 Not long ago, we remodeled our kitchen.
 I was without a dishwasher for what seemed like forever, but in reality, it was about a month.
 That doesn’t mean I stopped cooking or we stopped eating a home.
-I just had to find other ways to get the job done.
+I just had to find other ways to do the job.

-Health, safety, and economics aside, it took so much time—far more time than required to get the same job done with a fully operational dishwasher.
-To keep up, it seemed like I was hand washing all the time; the drying rack was forever full; even so, there were always dirty dishes in the make-shift sink and clean dishes always waiting to be moved from the drying rack to the cupboard.
+Health, safety, and economics aside, it took too much time to get the same job done with a fully operational dishwasher.
+To keep up, it seemed like I was hand washing all the time.
+The drying rack was forever full.
+Even so, I had dirty dishes in the make-shift sink and clean dishes always waiting for me to move from the drying rack to the cupboard.

-Not only does my dishwasher save energy and water, it just makes my life so much easier.
+Not only does my dishwasher save energy and water, it makes my life much easier.

-The evidence is clear—a dishwasher is far more efficient than hand washing dishes.
-It’s safer, faster, and cheaper than even the most frugal method of hand washing.
+The evidence is clear regarding dishwasher vs hand washing water use.
+A dishwasher is far more efficient than hand-washing dishes.
+It’s safer, faster, and cheaper than even the most frugal hand washing method.